-turn is the sum of private saving (household plus corporate saving) and government saving (taxes less government spending on goods and services).
-In the first place, the economic link is weak between exchange rates on the one hand and saving and investment on the other hand.
-Saving and investment are much more strongly determined by other economic variables, particularly the level of GDP and expected future growth rates, than they are by real exchange rates.
+It is a matter of simple accounting identities that a country's current account balance equals the difference between national saving and investment in capital goods.
+National saving in turn is the sum of private saving (household plus corporate saving) and government saving (taxes less government spending on goods and services.)
+In the first place, the economic link between exchange rates on the one hand, and saving and investment on the other hand, is weak.
+That is, saving and investment are much more strongly determined by other economic variables, particularly the level of GDP and expected future growth rates, than they are by real exchange rates.

 Moreover, it may be an efficient global equilibrium for some countries to run current account deficits and others to run surpluses.
 Global "balance" does not mean that current accounts need to be balanced.
-Efficient global capital markets will reallocate funds from countries whose saving exceeds their internal investment needs to those that desire to borrow to finance current consumption and investment.
+Efficient global capital markets will reallocate funds from countries whose saving exceeds their internal investment needs, to those that desire to borrow to finance current consumption and investment.